 Led by artistic director and choreographer Stephen Mills, Ballet Austin is Austin’s most adventurous and nationally-recognized classical performing arts institution.
-2008’s “Cult of Color”, a three way collaboration between Mills, visual artist Trenton Doyle Hancock, and Reynolds, remains one of Graham’s all-time favorite projects.
+2008’s “Cult of Color”, a three-way collaboration between Mills, visual artist Trenton Doyle Hancock, and Reynolds, remains one of Graham’s all-time favourite projects.
 A year and a half later Graham worked with Stephen again, this time deconstructing and reconstructing Bach for a piece called “Bounce”.
 The next part of that series premieres this fall with variations on Mozart scored for amplified and effected cello and violin.

 2016-2017 “Belle Redux”

 2011 “Though the Earth Gives Way”

 2008 “Cult of Color: Call to Color”

 Seven Daughters of Eve – An NYC Collaboration

 The fourth production of the 7 Daughters of Eve Thtr. & Perf.
 Co. will be staged in 2017, at New York Live Arts and Abrons Arts Center, jointly.
 It is a two-pronged project, consisting of an experimental play with songs entitled THE SECURELY CONFERRED, VOUCHSAFED KEEPSAKES OF MAERY S., and a series of performance rituals called SASQUATCH RITUALS.
 Both are written and directed by Sibyl Kempson.
 The play will premiere in Fall 2017 at New York Live Arts and the RITUALS will take place from Fall 2016 starting at Mt.
 Tremper Arts in Ulster County to Winter 2017 in non-traditional spaces at Abrons, as well as at the Whitney Museum, Gibney Dance, and at other site-specific locations outside of NYC, for large and small audiences.
 The two pieces are co-created – two different manifestations of the same project.